sebbrandes/Complete-Network-Simulation/DMZ/DMZ-DisSW-1.md

     DMZ-DisSW-1(config-if)# `exit`

-- **Configuring the interfaces of the Distribution Switch for the connection to the second Distribution Switch**
+- **Configuration of the Distribution Switch interfaces for the connection to the second Distribution Switch**

     DMZ-DisSW-1(config)# `int range e3/0-1`